zootsuitproductions/TRACE-For-Co-Ops/README.md

 # Summer 2024 CS 3200 Project Template Repository

+This repo is a template for your semester project.
+It includes most of the infrastructure setup (containers) and sample code and data throughout.
+Explore it fully and ask questions.

-## About
+## Prerequisites

-This example project explores some features of Streamlit & Flask to build a comprehensive web app for your project.
-You won't necessarily have to use all of the features in this example in your course project
+- A GitHub Account
+- A terminal-based or GUI git client **TODO - directions for setting up keys for terminal git access**
+- VSCode with the Python Plugin
+- A distrobution of Python running on your laptop (Choco (for Windows), brew (for Macs), miniconda, Anaconda, etc).

 ## Current Project Components

-Currently, there are three major components:
+Currently, there are three major components which will each run in their own Docker Containers:

-- Streamlit App (in the `./app` directory)
+- Streamlit App in the `./app` directory
-- Flask REST api (in the `./api` directory)
+- Flask REST api in the `./api` directory
-- MySQL setup files (in the `./database-files` directory)
+- SQL files for your data model and data base in the `./database-files` directory

-## Getting Started for Personal Exploration
+## Suggestion for Learning the Project Code Base

+If you are not familiar with web app development, this code base might be confusing.
+You will probably want two versions though:
+1. One version for you to explore, try things, break things, etc. We'll call this your **Personal Repo**
+1. One version of the repo that your team will share.
+We'll call this the **Team Repo**.

+**TODO - deal with the .env file thing**

+### Setting Up Your Personal Repo

+1. In GitHub, click the **fork** button in the upper right corner of the repo screen.
+1. When prompted, give the new repo a unique name, perhaps including your last name and the word 'personal'.
-1. Clone the repo to your computer.
+1. Once the fork has been created, clone YOUR forked version of the repo to your computer.
 1. Set up the `.env` file in the `api` folder based on the `.env.template` file.
 1. Start the docker containers.

-## Getting Started For Team Project
-1. Each team member should make a GitHub account if you don't already have one.
-This should be for the public GitHub, not Khoury's enterprise server.
-1. One team member should fork this repository.
-They will be the repo owner.
-1. Add your team members as Collaborators on the repository.
-You can find Collaborators under the Settings tab in the repository.
+### Setting Up Your Team Repo

+Before you start: As a team, one person needs to assume the role of *Team Project Repo Owner*.

+1. The Team Project Repo Owner needs to fork this template repo into their own GitHub account **and give the repo a name consistent with your project's name**.
+If you're worried that the repo is public, don't.
+Every team is doing a different project.
+1. In the newly forked team repo, the Team Project Repo Owner should go to the **Settings** tab, choose **Collaborators and Teams** on the left-side panel.
+Add each of your team members to the repository with Write access.
-1. Each team member needs to accept the invitation to collaborate
+1. Each of the other team members will receive an invitation to join.
+Obviously accept the invite.
-1. Each team member (including the repo owner) needs to clone the repository to their laptops.
+1. Once that process is complete, each team member, including the repo owner, should clone the Team's Repo to their local machines (in a different location than your Personal Project Repo).

+## Starting the Containers

+**TODO Write this section**

 ## Handling User Role Access and Control